-The Bachelor of Science in Business Administration with a concentration in Economics and Finance provides basic preparation for careers in banking, government, corporate finance, private entities, and investment banking.
-Inclusive in the program objectives is the preparation for graduate study in Business Administration, Economics, Finance, and related academic areas.
+The concentration in Economics and Finance provides basic preparation for careers in banking, government, corporate finance, private entities, and investment banking.
+Included in the program objectives is the preparation for graduate study in Business Administration, Economics, Finance, and related academic areas.
 Students with this concentration are on their way to being prepared for the Chartered Financial Analyst exam.